Composable end-to-end security of Gaussian quantum networks with untrusted relays

 We remark that the Gaussianity assumption can be weakened because of conditioning, or post-selection, where relays can actually impose non-Gaussianity on the entire network, yet the system can be assumed {\em conditionally Gaussian}.
 This situation occurs because measurable quantities, such as CM elements, depend on relay measurement outcomes, which may vary for different sets of $\{\gamma_i\}$.
 This is similar to post-selection~\cite{Fiurasek:VirNLA2012,Li:PostSel2016} or discrete-alphabet protocols~\cite{Wilkinson:PostSel2020,Papanastasiou:DiscAlph2021} where, for example, the outcome set $\#1$ gives $\mathbf{V}_{A'B'}^{\#1}$, while the outcome set $\#2$ gives $\mathbf{V}_{A'B'}^{\#2}$ that differs from the CM associated to that of set $\#1$.
 Thus, one needs to build an average rate over all possible outcome sets.
 Therefore, the average state/CM would be non-Gaussian.
 Nevertheless, if in such situations we choose to discard the unsuccessful events, then the post-selected state between Alice and Bob is Gaussian.

 {\bf Security reduction.} It is conceivable that the types of attack that eavesdroppers may apply on a multi-link quantum network can be more complex than the way they would attack conventional one-link protocols.
 For instance, in a quantum network a subset of the links that form the route from Alice to Bob may have correlations.
 In fact, Eve may adapt her attack on a link based on the information she has gained while attacking other, previous links.
 This generally defines a collective network attack, which has memory between the links but is memory-less between different uses of the network.
 Such inter-link correlations are taken into account in the network state or, alternatively, its corresponding CM.
-This is due to the fact that we consider only the end-to-end Gaussian CM for the analysis.
-As a requirement for our analysis, it is important to note that the CM of the network state is in normal form of Eq.~\eqref{eq:CMNetState}.
+This is due to the fact that we consider only the end-to-end Gaussian CM for the analysis.\footnote{{Note that we assume that the route is fixed.
+In the case it changes use-by-use, a more general attack would involve correlations between all the links that are overall used over multiple uses of the network.}} As a requirement for our analysis, it is important to note that the CM of the network state is in normal form of Eq.~\eqref{eq:CMNetState}.

 Nevertheless, there may also be correlations between subsequent uses of a route, which defines an even more powerful and general, coherent attack.
 Hence, we need to prove the security when the eavesdroppers develop inter-use correlations, i.e., when they apply a coherent attack.
 Our solution is to tackle this problem by reducing the Gaussian quantum network security to that of one-way protocols, for which optimality of collective Gaussian attacks has been proven ~\cite{GarciaPatron:Optim2006}.
 In this way, we reduce the complexity of the problem and extend the security analysis under collective attacks to coherent attacks.